Endorsements for Phil Theis to be the next EPA Section Manager

 From John Rodgers, N3MSE

 Allow me to introduce myself I am John Rodgers, N3MSE Section Manager for Western Pennsylvania.
-I would like to offer my endorsement of Phil Theis, K3TUF as a successor to Eric Olena.
-I have met Phil and talked to him on a couple of occasions and I believe he has the knowledge and ability to succeed Eric.
+I would like to offer my endorsement of Phil Theis, K3TUF as a successor to Bill Edgar.
+I have met Phil and talked to him on a number of occasions and I believe he has the knowledge and ability to succeed Bill.
 His is active on the air and has a solid technical background.
-I would ask you to support Phil in his candidacy for EPA Section Manager.
+I would ask you to support Phil in his candidacy for Atlantic Division Director.

 John N3MSE